leonardoffreitas/employee-manager/README.md

 #### API (RESTful URLs and actions)

-On the terminal, type `python manage.py createsuperuser`, press enter.
+On the terminal, type `python manage.py runserver`, press enter.
 The server will be available on port 8000 read do listen.
 Again.
 The screen will be showed.

 ```